cosinekitty/astronomy/source/c/README.md

-**Returns:**  The Moon's position and veloicty vectors in J2000 equatorial coordinates.
+**Returns:**  The Moon's position and velocity vectors in J2000 equatorial coordinates.